cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix BesselK(int i, SparseMatrix x)
           SparseColVec BesselK(int i, SparseColVec x)
           SparseRowVec BesselK(int i, SparseRowVec x)
-   Param:
+   Parameters:
+       i:
-      | i:  The order of the Bessel function.
+         The order of the Bessel function.
+       x:
-      | x:  The value at which to evaluate the Bessel function.
+         The value at which to evaluate the Bessel function.
    Returns:
-       The value of the Bessel function of the second kind at the given order and value (must be positive).
+       The value of the Modified Bessel function of the second kind at the given order and value (must be positive).
    Example:
-       Compute the Bessel function of the first kind for order 0 and value 2.5
+       Compute the Modified Bessel function of the first kind for order 0 and value 2.5

        .. code-block:: CSharp